 These are annual national events, currently set up by more than fifty countries whereby the public are permitted to visit buildings and other historical places of interest which are not usually open to the public, or museums whose access then becomes free, or reduced in price.

 These heritage days are launched every year on the third weekend of September.
 Also known as Doors Open Days and Open Doors Days.
 For more information click here.

-The mains voltage is 220 volts AC (50 cycles).
-Sockets take small round two-pin plugs.
+In France, mains voltage is 220 volts AC.
+All sockets take small, round two-pin plugs.